 Specifically, Human Resources consults with supervisors and employees to: process employee pay and benefits; coordinate hiring; conduct new employee orientation and employee exit interviews; coordinate the agency's medical monitoring program; participate in the Health & Safety Committee; manage the classification and compensation program; and coordinate employee recognition programs.
-In addition, Human Resources is responsible for developing the agency's Affirmative Action Plan, monitoring the plan's goals and ensuring equal employment opportunity is an integral part of the daily activities of the agency.
-Other activities include: provision of technical assistance to supervisors concerning performance management and investigations of conduct complaints; participation on the agency's policy management team; evaluation of reasonable disability accommodations; and coordination of reporting requirements of the conflicts of interest provisions of the Nebraska Political Accountability and Disclosure.
+In addition, Human Resources is responsible for monitoring the agency's diversity, monitoring diversity and ensuring equal employment opportunity is an integral part of the daily activities of the agency.
+Other activities include: providing of technical assistance to supervisors concerning performance management and investigations of conduct complaints; maintaining, communicating and developing agency policies; evaluating reasonable disability accommodations; and coordinating reporting requirements of the conflicts of interest provisions of the Nebraska Political Accountability and Disclosure.
 The Human Resources Section is responsible for processing the agency's bi-weekly payroll.